Volkswagen Tiguan: Malaysia

 The second generation Volkswagen Tiguan was launched in Malaysia on 5 April 2017, only the SWB variant was available there.
 It was offered with two trim levels: Comfortline and Highline.
 The Malaysian-spec Tiguan is locally assembled at HICOM Automotive's plant in Pekan, front-wheel drive only and powered by a 1.4-litre TSI engine.
 In 2020, Volkswagen launched the LWB variant of the Tiguan in Malaysia.
 The LWB variant of the Tiguan will be sold as the Tiguan Allspace in Malaysia.
 It will be sold alongside the SWB variant.
-The LWB version will be imported from Mexico as HICOM Automotive only produces the SWB variant of the Tiguan.
+Initially, the LWB version will be imported from Mexico as HICOM Automotive only produces the SWB variant of the Tiguan.
+However, the LWB model for the Malaysian market later became locally assembled from complete knock-down kits.
 The Tiguan Allspace will be available in two trim levels: Highline and R-Line 4Motion.
 The Tiguan Allspace Highline will be powered by a 1.4-litre TSI engine while the Tiguan Allspace R-Line 4Motion is powered by a 2.0-litre TSI engine.